 Multiple Victims Confirmed in El Paso Shopping Complex Shooting

+An official from the University Medical Center confirmed that 1 of the 12 people who were rushed to the hospital after the attack has died, and that all of the victims suffered traumatic injuries.

-Police have confirmed that multiple people were killed in a shooting at the Cielo Vista Mall shopping complex in El Paso, Texas, on Saturday afternoon.
+Police have confirmed that one person has died and many more are seriously injured as the result of a mass shooting at the Cielo Vista Mall shopping complex in El Paso, Texas, on Saturday afternoon.

-Authorities believe the deadly attack was carried out by a single gunman who is in custody.
+Authorities believe the deadly attack was carried out by a single gunman, a 21-year-old male, who is in custody.

-The El Paso police department tweeted during the attack that it was an active shooter situation and continued to provide updates throughout.
+The El Paso police department responded to the scene in the early afternoon and tweeted during the attack that it was an active shooter situation.
+They continued to provide updates throughout.

 Scene is still Active.
 We have multi reports of multiple shooters.
 Please avoid area police conducting search of a very large area.
 Media staging will be given when area is secure.— EL PASO POLICE DEPT (@EPPOLICE) August 3, 2019